 Mineralny Vody - Terskol - Elbrus (5642m) - Terskol - Mineralny Vody

 If asked about the highest and most dramatic mountains of Europe nine out of ten Europeans will answer “the Alps”.
-Yet, the grandest and by far the highest mountain chain of Europe (seven summits over 5000m plus Mt.Elbrus with its two summit: 5642m and 5621m) is the Caucasus stretching between the Black and Caspian seas, in the continent’s south-eastern corner.
+Yet, the grandest and by far the highest mountain chain of Europe (seven summits over 5000m plus Mt.Elbrus with its 5642m) is the Caucasus, stretching between the Black and Caspian seas in the continent’s south-eastern corner.

-And undoubtedly, Mt.
+Undoubtedly, Mt.
 Elbrus, this white double-headed dormant volcano, is the highest, most beautiful and most alluring mountain in Russia.
+It is also considered as the tenth most prominent peak in the world.

 The fact that Elbrus is the highest point in Europe suffices for many to go and climb it.
 Yet, this obvious attraction is not the main one, for Elbrus belongs to a handful of mountains with a very special and irresistible kind of beauty which lies in their shape and setting.
 Most of them are volcanoes, such as Fujiyama, Ararat and Kilimanjaro, and like all these, this mountain is a world apart.
 It stands 11km north from the Main Range and exceeds its neighbours in height by 1200-2000m.